 Our Nurse Advice Line is ready to answer your health questions 24 hours a day – every day of the year.
 It is staffed with Registered Nurses.
 These nurses have spent lots of time caring for people.
 Now they are ready and eager to help you.
 Call 866-329-4701 (TTY: 711) and say "Nurse".

-Through our MemberConnections program, we can help you get the support you need.
-A MemberConnections team member can talk to you over the phone.
+Through our MemberConnections Community Health Services program, we can help you get the support you need.
+A MemberConnections Community Health Services team member can talk to you over the phone.
 They can also visit your home.
-They can talk to you about things like how to choose a doctor, plan benefits and living healthy.
+They can talk to you about things like how to choose a doctor, health plan benefits, how to receive preventative care and screenings, and living healthy.
 They can also connect you to community social service programs.
 These programs will help you with food, housing, and clothing.

 Start Smart for Your Baby (Start Smart) is our special program for women who are pregnant and for those moms who just had a baby.
 We want to help you take care of yourself and your baby every step of the way.
 If you are pregnant, please let us know by completing a Notification of Pregnancy form.
 After completing this form you will be enrolled in Start Smart.
 You will receive information in mail and over the phone.
 You can also get information in the Health & Wellness section.

 If you are pregnant or want to become pregnant, keep these things in mind:

 - Go before you show!
 Go to the doctor as soon as you think you are pregnant.
 It is important for you and your baby to see a doctor as early as possible.
 It will keep both of you healthy.
 It will also help your baby get off to a good start.
 It is even better to see a doctor before you are pregnant.
 This is so you can get your body ready for pregnancy.

 - Maintain healthy lifestyle habits.
 This includes exercising, eating balanced and healthy meals, and resting for 8-10 hours every night.

 - Do not use tobacco, alcohol or drugs now or while you’re pregnant.